NovelioPI/eda-world-happiness/README.md

 - Jupyter Notebook

 ## 📈 Highlights
-- GDP and social support have strong positive correlations with happiness
+- Social support, GDP, and Healthy have strong positive correlations with happiness
 - Countries with high corruption perception tend to score lower in happiness
-- Visual insights from scatter plots, boxplots, and heatmaps
+- Visual insights from scatter heatmaps, plots, and boxplots

-## 🚀 Future Work
-- Add clustering (e.g., KMeans) to find country groups
-- Perform regression to predict happiness scores
-- Compare across years if time-series data is included